 - Mind provider of advice and support to empower anyone experiencing a mental health problem.

 - Mencap offer advice and support to people with a learning disability.

-- Devon Carers enable carers to maintain their own health, wellbeing and independence; and to care safely, confidently and effectively.
+- Devon Carers and Torbay Carers enable carers to maintain their own health, wellbeing and independence; and to care safely, confidently and effectively.
 They provide carers with the information and advice they need in their caring role as well as helping carers find support in their community and from local community organisations.

 - Young Devon’s mission is simply to make Devon a better place for all young people.

 - Living Options Devon is a user-led charity championing needs and rights, and providing vital support so people with disabilities and Deaf people (who use British Sign Language (BSL)) are empowered to live the life they choose.

 - Splitz Devon provides support to improve safety, signpost to other services and aid your recovery from the impact of domestic abuse.
 They offer 1-to-1 victim support, survivor groups, support for children, and perpetrator programmes in Devon.

 - Torbay Domestic Abuse Service provide practical, non-judgemental support, advice and protection for all victims of domestic abuse in Torbay.